-For additional information, consult with your attorney, and email us and a Land Trust representative will contact you.
+For additional information, consult with your attorney, and contact us.
+A Land Trust representative will contact you.

 Update: We are saddened to share Phil Douville passed in August 2020 (obituary).
 We will miss his gentle kindness and wry sense of humor.
 Our condolences go out to Cheryl and Phil’s family.